andygreen-1/academic-kickstart/content/project/relationship-party-control-well-being-metrics/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Relationship Between Party Control of State Government and Key Well-Being Metrics"
-summary: "Interactive dashboard exploring the relationship between party control of state government and a vareity of well-being metrics at the state level.
+summary: "Interactive dashboard exploring the relationship between party control of state government and a variety of well-being metrics at the state level.
 This is part 1 of a multi-part series of visualizations and analyses exploring this topic."
 authors: []
 tags: []
 categories: []